nik879/parserslides/slides.md

 What Problem do we want to address? 🎯

-# How to deliver high-quality software products and services rapidly while maintaining reliability and security.
+# How to accelerate software delivery while maintaining quality and security?